zegetech/zegetech.github.io/_posts/2019-01-03-international-payment-gateways.md

 Pay U does not provide SDKs for popular mobile platforms, Windows, iOS, and Android.

 The Pay U API is SOAP.
 The requests and the responses are XML based.
-A test environment is provided for testing with test credentials are provided on the [test credentials page](https://help.payu.co.za/display/developers/Test+Credentials).
+A test environment is provided for testing with test credentials that are provided on the [test credentials page](https://help.payu.co.za/display/developers/Test+Credentials).

 PayU supports major payment methods, credit cards, cheque cards and Electronic Funds Transfers (EFTs).
 It offers a range of supporting services including Fraud Management, Business funding and consumer funding.

-# MASTERCARD AND VISA CARD
+# MASTER AND VISA CARD

 ## 1. [Visa]()